General Bitcoin Privacy

 Bitcoin is by default a transparent system, in which every piece of information is available to the public.
 As such, every Bitcoin user requires some level of protection.
 Anyone with substantial wealth in Bitcoin would not want to advertise their funds to every person they transact with, for obvious reasons.
-But every time you spend just a tiny portion of your Bitcoin wallet, you reveal your wealth to the other party.
+But every time you spend just a tiny portion of your bitcoin, you might reveal your wealth to the other party.
 Doing that on the internet is like flashing large stacks of cash in a dark back alley, so obviously it’s not advisable!
 A criminal might see how much you have and decide to come after it.
-Distributing your wealth between several wallets and using a different address for each transaction is a common practice that prevents others from knowing how much Bitcoin you have.
+Distributing your wealth between several wallets and using a different address for each transaction is a common practice that prevents others from knowing how much bitcoin you have.

 Each Bitcoin transaction contains at least one input (where the Bitcoin are from) and at least one output (where the Bitcoin are being sent).
 This means that once a single address is known, there is a trail to follow the Bitcoin.